 This article is part of the “DevOps War Stories” series.
-Each month we hear what DevOps brings to a different organisation, we learn what worked and what didn’t, and chart the challenges faced during adoption.
-In this issue Chris Williams explains how Rafter grew from one developer taking care of system administration tasks to a full-fledged DevOps team that supports the whole business.
+In each issue we hear what DevOps brings to a different organisation, we learn what worked and what didn’t, and chart the challenges faced during adoption.
+This time a very personal story on introducing a DevOps mindset at a large bank.
+In particular how the automation of configuration and release management processes enabled collaboration.